yasiekz/hexagonal-ddd-example/README.md

 - During creation process, the system force client to provide patient's ID number.
 It is needed to check patient`s insurance existence and illness history
 - Afters successful creation patient is notified via SMS
+- There are much insurance level's.
+Patients who's are below MEDIUM level, cannot be added

 #### First requirements change